 The Virtru SDK helps developers create TDFs within existing systems so organizations can reap the benefits of data protection and secure sharing.
 The Virtru SDK facilitates key management and access policies, including multiple access policies within specific files and retrieving user entitlements through streamlined communication with the policy server.
 Policy management is no longer the enemy but becomes simplified and evolves as access privileges evolve over time.
 Users can apply multiple classifications and access policies within a specific file, ensuring recipients can only view the portions that adhere to their access privileges.

-Virtru Dashboard is an administrative dashboard that allows admins to set, enforce, audit and revoke all key access requests, and thus all data requests.
-Admins also use this dashboard to define policies, manage users and revoke access.
+Virtru Control Center is an administrative dashboard that allows admins to set, enforce, audit and revoke all key access requests, and thus all data requests.
+Admins also use Control Center to define policies, manage users and revoke access.

 Virtru SDKs use Virtru's Key Management Infrastructure by default.
 Virtru's Key Management Infrastructure is based on Attribute-Based Access Controls (ABAC) and contains services necessary to host, secure, and control the access of the encryption keys.
 The Virtru Key and Policy Management Infrastructure stores and retrieves keys as well as the policies associated with the keys.
 This highly scalable and secure infrastructure acts as a backend for KAS.